 — Denzel Washington

-Without proper guidance and help, a young adult may make misinformed choices, personally and professionally that will affect them significantly.
+Without proper guidance and help, young adults may make misinformed choices, personally and professionally, that may affect them significantly.
 As an older person with valuable experience, you could mentor a young adult.
-You can help steer them in the right direction, avoid the heartache and time-wasting that comes from making the wrong choices in their early adulthood.
+You can help steer them in the right direction and avoid the heartache and time-wasting that comes from making the wrong choices in their early adulthood.

 No one grows, lives, or succeeds without any influence from another person.
-Mentorship is a way to purposely influence another person's life decisions and style.
+Mentorship is a way to influence another person's life decisions and style purposely.
 A mentor gives psychological and professional support to the mentee.

 Good mentorship can positively impact a person's work, soft skills, career, personality, and lifestyle.
 Mentorship is a relationship between someone with vast experience and someone with less experience to guide the latter through gaining their own experience.

-The style of communication in mentorship is informal regardless of the circumstances of the setup protocol.
+The communication style in mentorship is informal regardless of the circumstances of the setup protocol.
 Mentorship may last for a lifetime or until the mentee has learned enough to stand on their own.
 Mentorship matches can occur anywhere; the workplace, school, neighbourhood, and business.